flaneurette/Windows-Migrate/README.md

 Do NOT save a copy (for security reasons.) unless you password encrypt it!

+## Why `.bat` Files?

+You might wonder: *“Why did you use batch files instead of an executable?”*

+We chose `.bat` files intentionally for several reasons:

+1. **Full transparency**
+   - Every command in a `.bat` file is readable.
+You can audit it line by line to see exactly what it does.
+   - With an `.exe`, all operations are hidden, so you would need reverse-engineering skills to verify safety.

+2. **Safety first**
+   - `.bat` files cannot silently inject code, install hidden drivers, or persist in ways executables can.
+   - Even though they require admin privileges for some tasks, they do *only what you can see*.

+3. **Cross-system compatibility**
+   - Batch files work natively on Windows 10 and 11 without any extra dependencies.
+   - You don’t need a compiler, installer, or any third-party software.

+4. **Ease of modification**
+   - If you want to tweak or customize the migration process, you can directly edit the `.bat` scripts.
+   - With an `.exe`, modifying behavior safely is extremely difficult.

+5. **Transparency builds trust**
+   - Using `.bat` makes it clear that this tool is designed for IT admins and power users who care about **seeing and controlling what happens** on their system.

+**Bottom line:**
+`.bat` files may look “scary” at first glance, but they are actually the **safest, most auditable, and flexible** way to perform full Windows migration.

 ## Checksums

 To check and verify the hash of each script, you can use CertUtil (built-in Windows tool)